 A game for 2 players.
 Given a board of dots in a grid pattern, players take turns drawing a line by connecting 2 adjacent dots.
 Your goal is to complete more squares than your opponent.

-Can you fit the tangram pieces into the outlines of the watering can and man in a boat?
+Can you fit the tangram pieces into the outline of this junk?

 Can you fit the tangram pieces into the outlines of Mai Ling and Chi Wing?

-Here's a simple way to make a Tangram without any measuring or
+Here's a simple way to make a Tangram without any measuring or ruling lines.

-between turning two cogs of different sizes and two cogs which are
+What happens when you turn these cogs?
+Investigate the differences between turning two cogs of different sizes and two cogs which are the same.